CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

-# Populatiry of songs shift with years of elections
+# Popularity of songs shift with years of elections

 This Jupyter Notebook project analyzes songs data in the USA from spotify.